jdevfullstack/programming-core-concepts/README.md

 a representation of something a computer can recognize: high voltage and no voltage.
-Imagine any drawing can be accomplished just by simply using a dot and no dot pattern!
+Imagine any drawing can be accomplished just by simply using a dot-and-no-dot pattern!
 It's the same thing for the computer.